Simon Stead: Career Summary

 Born in Sheffield, Stead started his career at local track Sheffield Tigers before riding for Buxton Hitmen, Peterborough Panthers and Workington Comets.

-In 1999 and 2000, he was part of the Sheffield four that won the Premier League Four-Team Championship.
+In 1999 and 2000, Stead was part of the Sheffield four that won the Premier League Four-Team Championship.

 Stead was British Under-21 Champion three times in the years 2001, 2002 and 2003 and also won the Premier League Pairs Championship with Carl Stonehewer in 2003.

 Stead reached the final of the 2004 Premier League Riders Championship won by Andre Compton.
 Going into the final, Stead was unbeaten and was involved in a crash with Compton, which caused multiple injuries to both riders.
 Compton was awarded the title.
 Also in 2004, he was part of the Workington four that won the Premier League Four-Team Championship, which was held on 21 August 2004, at the Derwent Park.

 Stead signed for Belle Vue Aces prior to the start of the 2005 season and had three seasons with the club.
-In those three seasons he progressed from a reserve to a heat leader.
+In those three seasons, he progressed from a reserve to a heat leader.
 He was chosen to represent Great Britain in the 2005 Speedway World Cup and the 2006 Speedway World Cup.
-Additionally, he was given the wildcard spot for the 2006 British Speedway Grand Prix, where he scored 3 points from 5 rides and won the 2006 Elite League Pairs Championship along with then teammate Jason Crump.
+Additionally, he was given the wildcard spot for the 2006 British Speedway Grand Prix, where he scored three points from five rides, and won the 2006 Elite League Pairs Championship along with then teammate Jason Crump.

-He went on to represent Great Britain again in the 2007 and 2008 Speedway World Cups.
-For the 2008 season Stead joined the Coventry Bees on loan.
+Stead went on to represent Great Britain again in the 2007 and 2008 Speedway World Cups.
+For the 2008 season, he joined the Coventry Bees on loan.